 8-19 March 2015 - Naomi toured France and Switzerland, speaking to her readers in Paris, Marseilles, Strasbourg and Geneva about her new French book, Le Dixieme Chant, a translation of The Tenth Song.

-12-20 November 2014 - Naomi lectured to SRO crowds at the Windsor Writer’s Conference in Windsor, ON as well as in Detroit, Toronto and Winnipeg.
+12-20 November 2014 - Naomi lectured at the Windsor Writer’s Conference in Windsor, ON as well as in Detroit, Toronto and Winnipeg.

 8-9 May 2014 - Naomi took part in a panel discussion on women in Israel, together with Fiamma Nirenstein and Elena Loewenthal, at the Salone Internazionale del Libro 2014 in Turin, Italy.

 December 2013 - Watch an interview (in French) with Naomi about her struggle against the haredi war on women in Israel.

 Watch an interview (in French) with Naomi about Le Serment.

 December 2013 - Naomi visited Île-de-France to promote her new book Le serment (the French translation of The Covenant).

 15 March 2012 - Sotah was published in Italian as L'amora proibito.
 Read a review (in Italian).